lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 We will be working with the Framingham Heart Study dataset.
 This study started in the 1950s to investigate and establish the role of lifestyle on cardiovascular disease.
 Many health tips, such as being physically active, eating healthy foods, and not smoking, were first widely recognized because of the results of this study.
 There are about 4400 participants, with data collected a max of 3 times over 15 years of follow-up, so this is a great dataset to use to practice how to analyze cohorts.
 You'll notice that it is a "tibble" rather than a dataframe.
-Please note, we will be making heavy use of the tidyverse throughout the course and expect you to be fairly familiar with it.
+Please note that we will be making heavy use of the tidyverse throughout the course and we expect you to be fairly familiar with it.

 ---